Subscribe to our FREE content creation course to learn how to create great content for your website or blog.

 WordPress And Content Marketing

-The tutorials in this series show you how to drive more traffic to your website and increase exposure for your business online through content marketing.
+The tutorials in this series show you how to drive more traffic to your website and increase exposure for your web presence using content marketing.

 Content Is King

 Have you heard the expression “Content Is King?”

 This is probably one of the two most often quoted sayings in internet marketing circles (the other saying is “The Money Is In The List!”).

 Do you know where this expression comes from?

 In 1996, Bill Gates, the founder of Microsoft, began an essay entitled “Content Is King” with the following statement…